cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 are then returned to C along with a batched DLEQ proof.
 C stores the tokens if the batched proof verifies correctly.
-When C attempts to connect to E again and is prompted with a CAPTCHA, C uses one of the unblinded and signed points, or tokens, to derive a shared symmetric key sk used to MAC the CAPTCHA challenge.
+When C attempts to connect to E again and is prompted with a CAPTCHA, C uses one of the tokens to derive a shared symmetric key sk used to MAC the CAPTCHA challenge.
 C sends the CAPTCHA, MAC, and token input x to E, who can use x to derive sk and verify the CAPTCHA MAC.
 Thus, each token is used at most once by the system.

 The Privacy Pass implementation uses the P-256 instantiation of the VOPRF protocol.
 For more details, see {{DGSTV18}}.